Fiat-Shamir for Proofs Lacks a Proof Even in the Presence of Shared Entanglement

 \subsection{\wotro{} from Non-Local Correlations}

-A non-local box (NL-box) is a hypothetical device distributed between two parties such that party $A$ inputs $x\in\bool$ into the device and gets an output $u\in\bool$ and party $B$ inputs $y\in\bool$ and gets $v\in\bool$.
-The input/output behaviour of the NL-box is described by
+A non-local box (PR box) is a hypothetical device distributed between two parties such that party $A$ inputs $x\in\bool$ into the device and gets an output $u\in\bool$ and party $B$ inputs $y\in\bool$ and gets $v\in\bool$.
+The input/output behaviour of the PR box is described by